brow/leaves/README.markdown

 - Swipe gestures
 - Two-page landscape view

+Leaves requires iPhone OS 3.0 or later.

 #Installation

-Add the files in the `Leaves` directory to your XCode project.
+Add the files in the `Leaves` subdirectory to your Xcode project.

 #Getting Started